ammaarquadri/codtechitsolutions-internship/README2.md

 # codtechitsolutions-internship
-Title : CodeTech IT Solutions Internship - Task Documentation: PYTHON TASK TWO -SIMPLE PYTHON CHATBOT
+*Title* : CodeTech IT Solutions Internship - Task Documentation: PYTHON TASK TWO -SIMPLE PYTHON CHATBOT

-Intern Information: Name: Md.
+_Intern Information_: Name: Md.
 Ammaar Quadri Intern ID : COD4479

 Creating comprehensive documentation is essential for any project, and for a Python Chatbot project, it helps users understand the functionality, usage, and inner workings of the system.
 Below is a template for the documentation.
 It includes explanations for the code, images illustrating the program's execution, and user interactions.